Returns the components of this vector. The index values start

 This is the recommended way of creating Vector.Variable objects instead of using the constructor.

-The string with which this
+The string with which this object will be identified.

 Creates a new Vector.Variable object if it has not been created before.
 Otherwise just returns the previously created object.